classgraph/classgraph/README.md

 ### Scanning the classpath under Maven, Tomcat etc.

-Some Java application launching platforms do not properly set java.class.path, i.e. do not use the system classpath.
-[Maven](https://github.com/sonatype/plexus-classworlds) and [Tomcat](https://www.mulesoft.com/tcat/tomcat-classpath) are examples of this, and their custom classpath handling mechanisms are not yet supported by FastClasspathScanner.
+Some Java application launching platforms do not properly set java.class.path and/or don't expose their ClassLoader (from which classpath URLs can be obtained).
+[Maven](https://github.com/sonatype/plexus-classworlds) and [Tomcat](https://www.mulesoft.com/tcat/tomcat-classpath) are examples of this, and their custom classpath handling mechanisms may or may not work with FastClasspathScanner (YMMV).
 Patches to support these systems would be appreciated.

 Meanwhile, you can override the system classpath with your own path using the following call after calling the constructor, and before calling .scan():